 Here’s the deal;

-In one mice study looking at the effects of a no carbs keto diet (NCKD), 10% carb diet and a 20% carb diet on prostate cancer showed is no difference between low-carbohydrate and no-carbohydrate diets regarding prostate cancer growth and progression.
+One mice study looking at the effects of a no carbs keto diet (NCKD), 10% carb diet, and a 20% carb diet on prostate cancer showed is no difference between low-carbohydrate and no-carbohydrate diets regarding prostate cancer growth and progression.

-The other important point is that most types of prostate malignancies are not glycolytic cancers like glioblastoma’s thus the Warburg effect does not apply.
-Clinically this is relevant, as these cancers will not appear on fluorodeoxyglucose (FGD) PET scans.
+The other important point is that most types of prostate cancer are not glycolytic cancers like glioblastoma’s thus the Warburg effect does not apply.
+Clinically this is relevant, as this prostate cancer will not appear on fluorodeoxyglucose (FGD) PET scans.
 However, in the late stage, more aggressive metastatic prostate cancer there may be more of a Warburg effect and have a high glucose uptake.

 In other words, low-grade prostate cancer and high-grade metastatic prostate are two entirely different animals in how they behave.